Still managing VMs like it’s 2010?

 - 70% of time spent on innovation

-The most impressive part?
-They reduced their infrastructure costs by 58% while handling 20% more traffic.
+They cut infrastructure costs by 58% while handling 20% more traffic.
+With a third of the team.

 - 40% reduction in infrastructure costs